to the book the Bhâgavata Purâna

 Chapter 25: About the Character of King Purañjana

-(23) She wore a yellow garment and had a beautiful waist with a dark skin, a golden belt and at her
+(23) She wore a yellow garment and had a beautiful waist and dark complexion,

 Chapter 26: King Purañjana Goes Hunting and Finds His Morose Wife